Temporary Appointments and ODSE amendments

 • Certain technical and clarificatory amendments to other parts of the ODSE regime.

-The proposals are set out in the following document:
+The proposals were set out in the following document:

 Consultation Paper CP1/26, which explains the proposals and the rationale for them and contains the following appendices: